Recognize differences in workforce attitudes towards sustainability and design an effective employee engagement with sustainability program.

 - Keep your building equipment and systems in good working order to reduce the risk of equipment failure – just one leaking toilet can waste by XXX litres per day.

 - Engage your employees to take action – turn ideas to save energy into a game with prizes for those teams that modify their behaviour.
 Recognise the advocates to inspire others and share the rewards from saving money with those that make change happen.

 A key tenet of being able to realise savings is to make employees more consciously aware of both energy consumption as well as energy waste.
 There is a lot more you can do beyond just communication posters in the office or information on the company intranet.
 It’s all about changing behaviours – one tiny change at a time.

 Behavioural change apps like Ailuna raise to front of mind the simple steps that individuals can take – both in the office or at home.
 Whether it is switching the lights off, saving water or turning the heating down, these are all habits that are good for the individual (at home), good for the business (in the office) and ultimately good for the planet.
 It is when these habits become second nature – being consciously competent – that the greatest results can be achieved.

 In order to realise the savings from reduced energy consumption and waste, it’s a key requirement to have an office building measurement system that is able to report and track usage, so that changes in occupant behaviour can be translated into direct savings.
 Products like EnergiRaven from SAV Systems provide the tools to be able to account for these changes.

-Once you have line of sight on energy consumption and the direct correlation to financial spend, then you have the insight that can be fed into the cultural awareness and education programmes that drive employee habit forming change.
+Once you have line of sight on sustainable office energy reduction and the direct correlation to financial spend, then you have the insight that can be fed into the cultural awareness and education programmes that drive employee habit forming change.
 Put simply, you can’t do one without the other.